 Introducing Miles and More

 Miles and More is Europe’s biggest frequent flyer program.
 Whilst it is technically the Lufthansa loyalty programme, as Lufthansa is part of Star Alliance, it allows you to earn points for flights on all Star Alliance airlines.
 This alliance includes some airline giants, such as Singapore Airlines, South African Airlines and Swiss.
-You can get a FREE infographic showing you which airlines are part of the alliance here.
+Download your FREE infographic showing you which airlines are part of the alliance.

 Ways to earn